haideraslam118500-dotcom/dental-voice-bot1/README.md

 ## Persistence outputs

+Transcripts capture both sides of the conversation in real time: each agent prompt that is spoken and every caller utterance is stored in memory until Twilio sends `/status` with `CallStatus=completed`, at which point the full transcript is flushed to disk.
+While a call is active you can review the live state at `/_debug/state` and the in-progress transcript via `/_debug/transcript?sid=<CallSid>` (local development only).

+**Important:** Configure the Twilio phone number's **Status Callback (POST)** to point at `/status` — without it the transcript file is never written.

 When Twilio sends `/status` with `CallStatus=completed` the app:

 1. Writes the transcript to `transcripts/AI Incoming Call <index> <HH-mm> <dd-MM-yy>.txt` using `[Agent]` / `[Caller]` lines.